 Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Policy RPC - 2.2 • • Encourage the continued existence and profitability of private open space and recreation facilities through incentives and development controls.
 Community Development - Planning General Fund Con.
 Implemented through Strategies RPC-2.2.1 and RPC 2.2.2 ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Strategy RPC - 2.2.1 Existing Facilities Encourage the continued existence of private recreational facilities through land use zoning and incentives.
 Community Development - Planning General Fund Con.
 Not an action item.
 Existing zoning allows private recreational facilities to be a conforming use.
-ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Strategy RPC - 2.2.2 New Facilities Require major developments to incorporate private open space and recreational facilities, and seek their cooperation in making the spaces publicly accessible.
-Where feasible, ensure park space is publicly accessible (as opposed to private space).
-Encourage active areas to serve community needs.
-However, a combination of active and passive areas can be provided based on the setting.
-Integrate park facilities into the surroundings.
-If public parkland is not dedicated, require park fees based on a formula that considers the extent to which the publicly-accessible facilities meet community need.
-Community Development - Planning; Public Works - Development Services Con.
+ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Strategy RPC - 2.2.2 New Facilities Where teasible, ensure park space is publicly accessible (as opposed to private space) Community Development - Planning; Public Works - Development Services Con.
 Not an action item.
 Implemented through the Municipal Code.
 ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Policy RPC -2.3 Parkland Distribution Strive for an equitable distribution of parks and recreational facilities through the City.
 Park acquisition should be based on the following priority list.
 Accessibility to parks should be a component of the acquisition plan.
 High Priority: Parks in neighborhoods or areas that have few or no park and recreational areas.
 Medium Priority: Parks in neighborhoods that have other agency facilities such school fields and districts and Capital General Fund, Capital Improvement Fund Con.
 Not an action item.
 Reviewed in conjunction with project review.
-ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Policy RPC - 2.4 Connectivity and Access Ensure that each home is within a half-mile walk of a neighborhood park or community park with neighborhood facilites; ensure that walking and biking routes are reasonably free of physical barriers, including streets with heavy traffic; provide pedestrian links between parks, wherever possible; and provide adequate directional and site signage to identify public parks.
-Transportation and Capital Improvement General Fund, Capital Improvement Fund Con.
+ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Policy RPC - 2.4 Connectivity and Access Ensure that each home is within a half-mile walk of a neighborhood park or community park with Transportation and Capital Improvement General Fund, Capital Improvement Fund Con.
 Not an action iem.
 Reviewed in conjunction with project review to the extent allowed by State law.
-ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Strategy RPC - 2.4.1 Pedestrian and Bicycle Planning Implement recommendations in the Bicycle and Pedestrian Plans to link employment and special areas, and neighborhood to services including parks, schools and neighborhood shopping.
-Public Works - Transportation and Capital Improvement Program General Fund; Capital Improvement Fund Con.
+ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Strategy RPC - 2.4.1 Pedestrian and Bicycle Planning Implement recommendations in the Bicycle and Pedestrian Plans to link employment and special areas, and neighborhood to services including parks, schools and neighborhood shopping. • General Fund; Capital Improvement Fund Con.
 Not an action item.
-Reviewed in conjunction with project review/Capital Improvement Program.
+Reviewed in conjunction with project review/ Capital Improvement Program.
 ACQUISITION, DISTRIBUTION AND RANGE OF SERVICES Strategy RPC - 2.4.2 Signage Adopt and maintain a master signage plan for all public parks to ensure adequate and consistent signage is provided to identify public recreational areas.
-General Fund; Capital Improvement Fund Con.
+Improvement Program General Fund; Capital Improvement Fund Con.
 Not an action item.
 Ongoing coordination.